Skip to main content

 Morocco:

-Drink bottled or purified water only - Tap water is generally not safe for tourists to drink in Morocco; stick to sealed bottled water.
+Drink bottled or purified water only - Tap water usually doesn't sit well with visitors in Morocco, so stick to sealed bottled water.

 KE